-The Honorable Beverly Eaves Perdue, Governor The General Assembly of North Carolina The Honorable Melissa H. Adams, McDowell County Clerk of Superior Court
+The Honorable Pat McCrory, Governor The General Assembly of North Carolina The Honorable Archie L. Smith, III, Durham Clerk of Superior Court

-This report presents the results of our financial related audit at the McDowell County Clerk of Superior Court.
+This report presents the results of our financial related audit at the Durham County Clerk of Superior Court.
 Our work was performed by authority of Article 5A of Chapter 147 of the North Carolina General Statutes and was conducted in accordance with the performance audit standards contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-The results of our audit disclosed no internal control deficiencies or instances of noncompliance or other matters that are considered reportable under Government Auditing Standards.
+The results of our audit disclosed deficiencies in internal control and/or instances of noncompliance or other matters that are considered reportable under Government Auditing Standards.
+These items are described in the Audit Findings and Responses section of this report.